REHEARSAL HOUSE FIRST LEVEL INTERNSHIP PROGRAM E-HANDBOOK (Probationary Stage – 16 Weeks)— “Grow in Skill. Earn through Service. Build a Career.”

 Poor performance → limited assignments

 RH applies loss of opportunity, not punitive deduction.
+Failure to meet up with TCR automatically affects Basic Allowances.

-9. INTERNS WITHOUT WORK SLOTS
+9. INTERNS WITHOUT WORK SLOTS (Base Level Interns):

 You will: